 While maintaining relations with customers in the transportation sector, we will refine our ability to respond flexibly to changes in the external environment and society.
 More specifically, DBJ will further strengthen its optimal financial solutions for quality projects and assets in the land, marine, and air transportation fields, as well as supply risk capital to Japanese companies for sharpening their international competitiveness.
-Additionally, DBJ will provide financing opportunities to Japanese regional banks and other financial institutions and investors in the global transportation financing market through improved syndicated loans and various investment and loan products that utilize investment and securities functions.
+Additionally, DBJ will provide financial institutions and investors in the global transportation financing market through improved syndicated loans and various investment and loan products that utilize investment and securities functions.